teroyks/knowledge/apps/git.md

 - a good [article](https://chris.beams.io/posts/git-commit/) on writing commit messages
 - [gitmoji](https://gitmoji.carloscuesta.me) are a handy way to add visual cues (and some whimsy) to what the commits are about (I enter them with the help of an [Alfred workflow](../apple/mac/alfred/README.md#workflows))

+### Uncommit – Remove Directory from Repository

+To remove the directory `foo` from the tracked files, but leave the directory in the workspace:

+1. Add `foo/` to `.gitignore`
+2. Remove the folder from local tracking: `git rm -r --cached foo/`
+3. Commit changes

 ## List Branches

 - `git branch`